entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 59. Centered ventral process or pit on anterior median dorsal plate: absent (0); present (1).

-> New character from Luo.
+> **Newly added character.**

-> - Primitive antiarchs like *Yunnanolepis* and *Zhanjilepis* (Zhu, 1996) bear ventral process/pit on center of anterior median plate, more crowned taxa like *Bothriolepis* has anteriorly ventral process/pit.
+>- Primitive antiarchs like *Yunnanolepis* and *Zhanjilepis* (Zhu, 1996) bear ventral process/pit on center of anterior median plate, more crowned taxa like *Bothriolepis* has anteriorly ventral process/pit.
 This character could further identify centered ventral process and centered tuberosity based on Charater 53, because some antiarchs may owns centered ventral process and tuberosity at same time.

+>- **This character is redundant with Character 53.**

 60. Ventral tuberosity on anterior median dorsal plate: absent (0); conspicuous (1).

-> New character from Luo.
+> **Newly added character.**

 61. Anterior and posterior median dorsal plates alternately overlapping each other: absent (0); present (1).

-> New character from Luo.
+> **Newly added character.**

 62. Lateral process of posterior median dorsal plate: conspicuous (0); reduced (1).